 We use different methods to collect data from and about you, including through:

-- complete an online form on our Website;
+- Complete an order form on our Website;

 - Technical Data from analytics providers such as Google;